5 Times When Bitcoins Were Hacked and Stolen

-Company stored all its funds in hot wallet and hackers gained access to the unencrypted private keys which were also kept online.
+The company stored all its funds in a hot wallet and hackers gained access to the unencrypted private keys which were also kept online.

-After the hack, bitfloor promised to refund all its customers but company’s bank terminated any further businesses and all the users lost their funds forever.
+After the hack, Bitfloor promised to refund all its customers but the company’s bank terminated any further businesses and all the users lost their funds forever.

 Bitstamp (19,000 BTC)

-According to reports, an anonymous hacker sent a malware in email to all the exchange’s employees and a manager opened the mail on company’s servers.
+According to reports, an anonymous hacker sent malware in the email to all the exchange’s employees and a manager opened the mail on the company’s servers.

-This gave hacker the access he needed.
+This gave the hacker the access he needed.
 He then managed to steal 19000 bitcoins.